napari/docs/docs/tutorials/fundamentals/viewer.md

 At the very bottom of the GUI there is a status bar that contains useful updates and tips.

-On the left side of the status bar there is a message about the position of the mouse and the values of any images or the indices of any points that are currently hovered over, depending on which layer is selected.
+On the left side of the status bar there is a message about the position of the mouse and the values of any images or the indices of any `Points` that are currently hovered over, depending on which layer is selected.
 When there are buttons in the layer controls panel, the status bar displays information about the layer controls button you are clicking.
 The buttons are not available for every layer type.

 The right side of the status bar contains some helpful tips depending on which layer and tools are currently selected.